 Visiting in the dry season

-During the hot months from March through to June, where temperatures reach 40-50 °C, tigers regularly frequent waterholes in order to cool off – so you may find yourself waiting for some time beside one (and wishing you could get in as well!).
+During the hot months from April through to June, where temperatures reach 40-50 °C, tigers regularly frequent waterholes in order to cool off.
+You may find yourself waiting for some time beside them (and wishing you could get in as well!).
 Like jaguars, tigers are one of the few big cats that actually like submerging in water and regularly wallow.
 They just don’t like wet feet in dewy grass.

-Tigers are most active during the crepuscular hours of dawn and dusk.
-They largely hunt at night but during the morning and late afternoon they will travel between their kill and water and / or their cubs.
+Tigers are most active during the night and crepuscular hours of dawn and dusk.
+They largely hunt at night but during the morning and late afternoon they will travel between their kill and water and/or their cubs.
 This is when you are most likely to encounter a tiger moving through the forest or walking along a jeep track.

 Photographing wild tigers